ska-telescope/developer.skatelescope.org/src/tools/logging-format.rst

 Filtering the Logs on Kibana
 ============================

-Log messages from  the core syscore cluster can be checked in our monitoring platform at https://kibana.engageska-portugal.pt/app/logs
+Log messages from  the core syscore cluster can be checked in our monitoring platform at https://kibana.engageska-portugal.pt/app/logs and for stfc cluster at http://logging.skao.stfc:5601/app/logs/stream (VPN access is needed, contact #team-system-support)

 Kibana allows for filtering on log messages on the basis of a series of fields.
 These fields can be added as columns to display information using the **Settings** option, and filtering based on the values of those fields can be done directly on the **Search** box or by selecting the **View details** menu: